s00d/RocksDBFusion/docs/docs/develop/server.md

 ### DB Manager

 The `db_manager` module provides functions for performing database operations, managing transactions, and handling backups.

+### Cache Module

+The `cache` module provides in-memory caching capabilities to improve read performance and reduce the load on RocksDB.
+It includes logic for managing cache entries, performing cleanup, and synchronizing with the database.

+### Task Queue Module

+The `queue` module implements a task queue for handling asynchronous write operations to RocksDB.
+This ensures that write operations are performed in a non-blocking manner, improving the overall performance of the server.

 ## Request and Response